Monthly Recurring Revenue (MRR)

-Knowing your MRR provides short-term visibility into total monthly revenue and is key to understanding the momentum across your entire customer base.
+Knowing your MRR provides short-term visibility into total revenue and is key to understanding the momentum across your entire customer base.
 However, it doesn’t provide great long-term visibility into how much of your revenue will reoccur — one-time revenue spikes are exciting, but if they aren’t repeatable, they won’t help you achieve consistent growth year over year.

 The bigger story here is that tracking MRR provides essential insight into your product-market fit, your short-term momentum, and the trajectory of your recurring revenue, helping you to know how and when to invest in the business.
 Investors hold special interest in recurring revenue streams, as it’s a sign of profitability and how the company reconciles debt.
 Differentiating between types of MRR and sharing your insights across the company before a board meeting provides deeper insights into revenue forecasts and cash flow.